What Exactly is Customer Insight?

 While the words are often used interchangeably, analysis and insight aren’t the same thing.
 To illustrate the difference between them, consider a direct marketing campaign running two offers:1.
 At a basic level, the response rate for each offer can be measured.
 Offer A resulted in a 6% response, and Offer B in 8%.

 2. Offer B would become the champion, as it had a higher response rate (assuming everything else was equal).
-Analysis would suggest, therefore, that any new offer would be tested against offer B
+The analysis would suggest, therefore, that any new offer would be tested against offer B.

 3. However, if we take the analysis a stage or two further, a customer profile of the responders might show that very different ‘types’ of customers responded to offers A and B — and that both these groups had different characteristics to non-responders.

 The ‘insight’ comes from modelling what the ROI would have been had the knowledge gained been applied to the original campaign.
-That is, applying what you know now and arming marketing with the facts to confidently continue with offers A and B — and perhaps identify another appropriate offer C for non-responder.
+That is, applying what you know now and arming marketing with the facts to confidently continue with offers A and B — and perhaps identify another appropriate offer C for non-responders.